eanderson-ei/mi2-dashboard/README.md

 pip install dash-bootstrap-components  # if using Bootstrap
 ```

 I use pip for installing packages rather than conda because Heroku uses pip and I find it leads to fewer errors.
+You'll probably need `pandas` and `numpy` among other libraries, but add as you need.

 ### Structure